-In [1871] Muthgu Guru Packiam defines a face irregular total k-labeling f from $V \cup E \cup F$ to $\{1,2,\ldots,k\}$ of a 2-connected plane graph G(V,E,F) as a labeling of vertices and edges such that different faces have different weights.
+In [2027] Muthgu Guru Packiam defines a face irregular total k-labeling f from $V \cup E \cup F$ to $\{1,2,\ldots,k\}$ of a 2-connected plane graph G(V,E,F) as a labeling of vertices and edges such that different faces have different weights.
 The minimum k for which a plane graph G has a face irregular total k-labeling is called total face irregularity strength of G and is denoted by tfs(G).
 He provides a bound on this parameter and the exact values for shell graphs and a family of planar graphs consisting of an even number of 5-sided faces and one external infinite face.
-In [292] Bača, Lascsková, Naseem, and Semaničová-Feňovčíková estimate the lower and upper bounds of the entire face irregularity strength for the disjoint union of multiple copies of a plane graph and prove the sharpness of the lower bound in two cases.
+In [312] Bača, Lascsková, Naseem, and Semaničová-Feňovčíková estimate the lower and upper bounds of the entire face irregularity strength for the disjoint union of multiple copies of a plane graph and prove the sharpness of the lower bound in two cases.
+Tilukay, Salman, Ilwaru, and Rumlawang [2928] estimated the bounds of tfs(G) and prove that the lower bound is sharp for cycles, books with m polygonal pages, and wheels.